Carbonate compensation depth

-The carbonate compensation depth (CCD) is the depth, in the oceans, at which the rate of supply of calcium carbonates matches the rate of solvation.
-That is, solvation 'compensates' supply.
-Below the CCD solvation is faster, so that carbonate particles dissolve and the carbonate shells (tests) of animals are not preserved.
-Carbonate particles cannot accumulate in the sediments where the sea floor is below this depth.
+The carbonate compensation depth (CCD) is the depth in the ocean at which the rate of supply of calcium carbonate matches its rate of dissolution.
+In other words, carbonate dissolution 'compensates' for the supply.
+Below the CCD, carbonate dissolution rate exceeds the supply rate, so carbonate particles dissolve, and the carbonate shells (tests) of planktonic marine organisms are not preserved.
+Carbonate particles cannot accumulate in sediments where the seafloor is below this depth.

-Calcite is the least soluble of these carbonates, so the CCD is normally the compensation depth for calcite.
+Calcite is the least soluble crystalline form of calcium carbonate, so the CCD is normally the compensation depth for calcite.
 The aragonite compensation depth (ACD) is the compensation depth for aragonitic carbonates.
 Aragonite is more soluble than calcite, and the aragonite compensation depth is generally shallower than both the calcite compensation depth and the CCD.